R2 Certified Recycler

 6. Ongoing Surveillance

-For most organizations, the full process takes 4–9 months depending on operational complexity.
+Most organizations complete the full process within 4–9 months depending on scope and operational complexity.

 Common Challenges R2 Recyclers Face